 Possible Haplogroup R1b Lineage VII.

 Possible Haplogroup R1b Lineage VII consists of four identified members and another possible member.
 Two men whose results showing 5 mismatches over 37 markers fall just outside the criteria used in our analysis to identify lineages have been identified as members of this possible lineage.
 In addition, there is one possible member who has not tested enough markers for a confident assignment and two members whose surname is not Carey.
 Both men identified in this possible lineage have submitted pedigrees with earliest identified ancestors from Ireland but their family connection has not been identified.
 A probalistic comparison of their results suggests a common ancestor well before the start of their pedigrees.
 Both have undergone deep clade testing and been found positive for the single nucleotide polymorphism (SNP) called M222, a diagnostic marker associated with many individuals whose roots lie in the counties of Northwest Ireland, Ulster and Lowland Scotland.
 More information on M222 is available here.
 Two other project members whose results are not close enough to place them in this possible lineage but who have tested positive for M222 have also indicated an Irish origin for their earliest identified ancestor.
 A probabilistic comparison of their results with those of the two identified members of this possible lineage suggests common ancestors who lived many generations ago but within the time period since surnames were adopted in Ireland.

 Haplogroup R1b - Lineage VIII

-Currently, there are two project members confirmed as belonging to this lineage and one more possible member.
-The two confirmed members are linked in a single pedigree that has as its earliest known ancestor John Carey, who was born in Buckinghamshire, England, in 1680.
+Currently, there are two project members confirmed as belonging to this lineage.
+They are linked in a single pedigree that has as its earliest known ancestor John Carey, who was born in Buckinghamshire, England, in 1680.
 His son John, born in Buckinghamshire in 1707 emigrated to America around 1725, spending the rest of his life in Bucks Co., Pennsylvania.
 Much information can be found in the family history written by Dorothy Carey Toennies (Branches of the John Carey family to Virginia, N. Carolina, Ohio and on west) that was published in 1977.

 Possible Haplogroup R1b - Lineage IX